gmarav05/git-immersion/README.md

 git reset --hard <tag_name> - used to remove changes from branches.

 git commit -amend -m "<message>" - used to amend any changes like typo, files to recent commit.

+This is the Hello World example from the git tutorial.